whoschek/bzfs/README.md

-    Specify to delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of when they were created, like so:
+    Specify to delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of whether they were created earlier or later, like so: `--include-snapshot-regex '.*_daily'
-    `--include-snapshot-regex '.*_daily'
     --include-snapshot-times-and-ranks 'latest 7..latest 100%'
     --include-snapshot-times-and-ranks '*..7 days ago'`